Challenging a council's homelessness decision

 If you think the council didn't follow the correct procedure or acted unfairly when it assessed your homeless application, you may be able to complain to the Scottish Public Services Ombudsman.

-You may be able to get the council's decision changed by judicial review.
-You may be able to get accommodation from the council while the judicial review is carried out.
+In some cases, you may be able to take the council to court over their decision.
+This is called a judicial review.
+You may be able to get accommodation from the council while the judicial review procedure is carried out.